jeff-wise/Elea/README.md

 ### Naturality

 The intent of the language is to take advantage of human intuition for reasoning about the behavior of structures and transformations.
-People “program” in the real world everyday, yet programming in the world of computing is still very difficult.
+People "program" in the real world everyday, yet programming in the world of computing is still very difficult.
 There are learning curves to understand the idioms of computing, and in addition, the level of abstraction is still much lower than it could be.